RemiBERNHARD/Luring_Adversarial/README.md

 # Luring of transferable adversarial perturbations in the black-box paradigm

-This repository contains pretrained models and python scripts to reproduce the results presented in the article "Luring of transferable adversarial perturbations in the black-box paradigm".

 This repository contains pretrained models and python scripts to reproduce results presented in the article:

 **Luring Transferable Adversarial Perturbations for Deep Neural Networks** <br/>